datafilter/HalfKey/motivation.md

 You use that to extend your password, for example just adding it to the end of your password, so your actual password becomes:
 `the.longer.the.password.the.better` `8e01d42f`

-This way, your sensitive passwords are never fully saved anywhere, and even without the internet, you can still reconstruct your passwords since the algorithm is relatively easy to memorize and execute on any machine without installing anything.
+This way, your sensitive passwords are never fully saved anywhere.